 Level Measuring Transmitter is a device providing continuous level measurement.
 A very common and practical application of the transmitter is to measure anything in bulk–liquid or solid– used for process control.

 These Level transmitters are applicable in many industries such as water treatment industries, power chemicals, food & beverage, and material handling.
 It can be useful in various different types of processes.

-Capacitance Level Transmitters–Transmitters with a dielectric medium between two or more electrodes stored in a tank or container.
+Capacitance Level Transmitters is comes with a dielectric medium between two or more electrodes stored in a tank or container.

-Magnetic Level Transmitters–Transmitters that are suspended in a buoyant float, usually in a narrow auxiliary column.
+Magnetic Level Transmitters that are suspended in a buoyant float, usually in a narrow auxiliary column.
 These use magnetic objects as transmitters and help in measurement owing to the tendency to float or sink on the liquid level.

-Ultrasonic Level Transmitters –Transmitters with ultrasonic transducers mounted at the top or near the top of a container.
+Ultrasonic Level Transmitters with ultrasonic transducers mounted at the top or near the top of a container.
 They enable the transducer to send an ultrasonic pulse and get reflected upon getting hit.
 The sensor calculates the level based on the time between transmitted and received the reflected signal.